 Bed-in-a-box mattresses are made of materials that can expand without damage after being rolled and compressed.
 Most are constructed from memory foam, latex, and/or high-density polyfoam, and may contain internal coils for additional support.
 Each material has unique features and a distinct feel.
 The most popular bed-in-a-box materials are:

 Foam – Many bed-in-a-box mattresses are all-foam, and use a combination of high-density poly foam for support and memory foam (or another comfort foam) for pressure relief.
 Memory foam conforms to the body and has a plush feel.
-It allows for gradual sinkage and may sleep warmer than other materials.
+Layers of memory foam allow for gradual sinkage and may sleep warmer than other materials.
 Memory foam is a great choice for people who like to feel cradled by their mattress.
+Check out our best memory foam mattresses of 2021 review!

 Sleepopolis Tip: Check to see if the foams your mattress is made of are CertiPUR-US® Certified.
 CertiPUR-US® Certified foams are free of harmful chemicals and heavy metals, and are better for the environment.

 Latex – Latex is a natural material derived from the rubber tree.
-It has a bouncy, medium to medium-firm feel and less sinkage than memory foam.
+It has a bouncy feel and offers less sinkage than memory foam.
 Natural latex is an eco-friendly material, which makes a latex mattress a great option for green shoppers.

 Hybrid– Some bed-in-a-box models combine a foam or latex layer (or both) with internal coils.
 Coils can offer supportive internal structure to a bed-in-a-box mattress but must be small and light enough to be compressed for shipment.